shelleywong/CSCI211-Course-Materials/Programs/program06.md

 ## Submitting Your Program

 You should aim to turn in your assignment several times (at least three) during development.
 The submissions should show your progress (e.g. the first submission has a little bit of the program working, the second a little more, etc).
 When I suspect cheating I will look at these early submissions for a clear development trend; I want to prevent students from copying finished programs from another student and then turning them in.
-Alternatively, you can show your progress by making several commits to your GitHub repo for each program:
+Alternatively, you can show your progress by making several commits to your GitHub repo for each program -- confirm the changes that have been made to the repo using `git status` and then add, commit, and push your code to GitHub (the `add` command with the `-A` option updates all files in the working tree):
 ```
+$ git status
 $ git add -A
 $ git commit -m "<descriptive commit message>"
 $ git push origin main